ImperialCollegeLondon/ReCoDE-Turing-Patterns-and-Partial-Differential-Equations/README.md

 ## Academic

 - Ordinary Differential Equations (ODEs): Ordinary differential equations are equations that involve functions of a single independent variable and their derivatives.
 These equations are fundamental in modeling various physical, biological, and economic phenomena where the rate of change of a quantity is related to the quantity itself.
-A discussion on ordinary differential equaitons can be found [here[(https://math.libretexts.org/Courses/Monroe_Community_College/MTH_211_Calculus_II/Chapter_8%3A_Introduction_to_Differential_Equations/8.1%3A_Basics_of_Differential_Equations#:~:text=A%20differential%20equation%20is%20an,are%20substituted%20into%20the%20equation.)
+A discussion on ordinary differential equations can be found [here](https://math.libretexts.org/Courses/Monroe_Community_College/MTH_211_Calculus_II/Chapter_8%3A_Introduction_to_Differential_Equations/8.1%3A_Basics_of_Differential_Equations)
 - Partial Differential Equations (PDEs): Partial differential equations are more complex than ODEs, as they involve functions of multiple independent variables and their partial derivatives.
 PDEs are crucial in describing many natural phenomena, including heat transfer, fluid dynamics, and quantum mechanics.
 They allow us to model systems that change with respect to multiple variables simultaneously, such as time and space.
 A discussion on partial differential equations can be found [here](https://en.wikipedia.org/wiki/Partial_differential_equation).
 - Numerical Techniques: While some differential equations can be solved analytically, many real-world problems require numerical methods for approximation.
 The numerical techniques used for solving PDEs are often similar to those used for ODEs, but they must account for the additional complexity introduced by multiple variables.
-- [Finite Difference Method](https://en.wikipedia.org/wiki/Finite_difference_method).): One common numerical approach for solving PDEs is the finite difference method.
+- [Finite Difference Method](https://en.wikipedia.org/wiki/Finite_difference_method): One common numerical approach for solving PDEs is the finite difference method.
 This technique approximates derivatives by differences over small intervals.
-It discretizes the continuous domain of the PDE into a grid or mesh, and the solution is computed at discrete points.
+It discretises the continuous domain of the PDE into a grid or mesh, and the solution is computed at discrete points.
 This method is particularly useful for problems with regular geometries and is relatively straightforward to implement.

 Understanding these concepts is crucial for working with the non-linear PDE solver included in this exemplar.
 The solver's ability to handle both BVPs and IVBPs makes it a versatile tool for a wide range of applications in scientific computing and mathematical modeling.